SocialGouv/graal/README.md

 make install
 ```

-### Prepare PLFSS Data
+### Prepare amendments Data

-Get some PLFSS extracts from Signale in JSON format and place them in your data folder.
+Extracts amendments from Signale in JSON format and place them in your data folder.
 This project comes with `PLFSS_2024.json` and `exports_lectures/PLFSS 2023`.

+### Download the Excel configuration file

+If you are part of the "Ministères sociaux", you should be able to access the [configuration file](https://msociauxfr.sharepoint.com/:x:/t/FabNum/EQ5o-Ol-nSlJp1ywM98VrJ8B0lu-2v6enmBtqC70HL-HtA?e=RahXn1) on your own, which you can copy and adapt to your use case.

+Otherwise, get in touch with the "Fabrique du numérique des ministères sociaux".

 ### Environment Variables